-- What are the Causes of Low Score?
+- What Are the Causes of Low Score?

-- Is This Score Useful To Predict Future Health Problems?
+- Is This Score Useful to Predict Future Health Problems?

-What is the Apgar Test?
+What Is the Apgar Score?

 If the newborn has a score that ranges between seven to ten, he is said to be healthy and in good shape.
 This would mean that the child is not in any sort of emergency, and does not require anything more than the regular post-delivery checkup.
 A score below seven usually means that the child needs to be taken care of.
 A critically low score below three means that the case becomes a medical emergency and immediate medical care should be administered.

-When is the Apgar Scoring Test Performed?
+When Is the Apgar Scoring Assessment Performed?

-How is Scoring Done?
+How Is Scoring Done?